ta-data-bcn/Project-Week-8-Final-Project/your-project/README.md

 * If the question cannot be answered with the available data, why not?
 What data would you need to answer it better?

 ## Cleaning
-Describe your full process of data wrangling and cleaning.
-Document why you chose to fill missing values, extract outliers, or create the variables you did as well as your reasoning behind the process.

 The first thing I noticed is that there is not a transformation from the reading to any known scale.
 We can not extrapolate into any kind of energy output.
 We then can only evaluate the data in between itself.
 Also, the data had not the same length on every reading.
 I deduced it responded to the fact that the timeframes were not standardized.